tylertitsworth/5th-age-srd/Classes/Psion.md

 ### Blip of Bard

 You gain 1 affinity of Bard.
 Whenever you take a full heal-up, randomly choose a bard spell or song up to the highest level you can cast.
-For the rest of the day, you know this affinity and can cast it according to its normal usage pattern—at-will, once per battle, recharge, or full recovery—when that option is rolled during your psion affinity casting sequence.
+For the rest of the full recovery, you know this affinity and can cast it according to its normal usage pattern—at-will, once per battle, recharge, or full recovery—when that option is rolled during your psion affinity casting sequence.

 #### Adventurer Feat